The pandemic has changed a lot about how our relationship with the workforce.

 2. Create Your Own UX Portfolio

-To both practice what you have learned while also developing samples to display for potential employers, it’s advisable that you put together an accessible portfolio.
+To both practice what you have learned while also developing samples to display for potential employers, you should put together an accessible UXportfolio.
 A portfolio should display your ability to think about a problem.
 It is often broken up into key sections:

 - The Problem